cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 is optimized for both atmospheric and vacuum engagements, featuring real-time trajectory calculations to ensure accuracy over vast distances.
-Ideal for ship-to-ship combat or long-range sniping, the Zephyr LBC-308 has become a favorite among spacefaring marksmen and special forces operatives.
+Ideal for ship-to-ship combat or long-range sniping, the Zephyr LBC-308 has become a favorite among space faring marksmen and special forces operatives.

 Stats: